EsanRAHIMI/EsanRahimi/README.md

 - Launching the YouTube channel @SiliconTalk for AI-related discussions.
 - Strengthening and completing the DeaLinker.com platform.
-- Studying English daily to pass the IELTS exam by September 2024 with a score of 7.
-- Applying for a Ph.D. in artificial intelligence in the USA, seeking funding.

 ## 💬 Let's Connect!